Our Talented Team Members

 Gabe works as a caretaker at Say It with Clay, helping with jobs inside and outside of the studio.
 He also enjoys getting his hands dirty with clay projects.

 Gabe graduated from the Career and Community Studies program at The College of New Jersey.
 He now lives in Collingswood and participates in the JEVS program there.
-Gabe also loves the theater and enjoys doing shows at the Ritz Theatre Company./
+Gabe also loves the theater and enjoys doing shows at the Ritz Theatre Company.

 Amy Gopshes Human Resources Consultant

-I've held HR roles in retail, manufacturing, business services and energy production and delivered HR support to organizations with as few as 25 employees to 14,000+.
+She has held HR roles in retail, manufacturing, business services and energy production and delivered HR support to organizations with as few as 25 employees to 14,000+.

 Read more about Amy